MatthewPeterKelly/OptimTraj/demo/fiveLinkBiped/README.md

-# Five-Link Biped - Example problem for TrajOpt
+# Five-Link Biped - Example problem for OptimTraj

 The model for this problem is for the robot RABBIT, taken from the 2003 paper by Westervelt, Grizzle, and Koditschek: "Hybrid Zero Dynamics of Planar Biped Walkers"